carlignn/carlgaspar/content/posts/senate-of-the-philippines.md

 Aside from having its concurrence on every bill in order to be passed for the president's signature to become a law, the Senate is the only body that can concur with **treaties**, and can try **impeachment** cases.

-Article VI, Section 2 of the  provides that the Senate shall be composed of 24 senators who shall be elected at-large by the qualified voters of the , as may be provided by law.
+Article VI, Section 2 of the [1978 Philippine Constitution](https://en.wikipedia.org/wiki/Constitution_of_the_Philippines) provides that the Senate shall be composed of 24 senators who shall be elected at-large by the qualified voters of the Philippines, as may be provided by law.

 The composition of the Senate is smaller in number as compared to the .
 The members of this chamber are elected at large by the entire electorate.
 The rationale for this rule intends to make the Senate a training ground for national leaders and possibly a springboard for the .